opendocsg/opendoc-supreme-court-judgements/2019_SGHC_3/report.md

 As the \[DC\] had been revised, which in turn meant that the \[reserve price\] ought to have been increased above the eventual price of $550 million, the CSC ought to have carried out corresponding negotiations or adjustments of the marketing fees for Knight Frank accordingly …

 203    There was some dispute as to the date of appointment of Knight Frank.
-The defendants submitted that Knight Frank must have been appointed on 7 July 2017, as it had stated in its presentation slides for the EGM on 9 September 2017.[\[note: 169\]](#Ftn_169) Knight Frank would then have been appointed two days before the CSC meeting on 9 July 2017, contrary to the plaintiffs’ submission that the CSC had evaluated and selected Knight Frank as the marketing agent during that CSC meeting.[\[note: 170\]](#Ftn_170) Knight Frank would then also have been appointed the same day (_ie_, 7 July 2017) on which another marketing agent had made its presentation to the CSC.[\[note: 171\]](#Ftn_171) To these allegations, Lim and Knight Frank’s representative filed affidavits stating that Knight Frank had made a typographical error in its presentation slides as to its appointment date.[\[note: 172\]](#Ftn_172) The defendants argued that this was hardly believable and appeared to be a convenient excuse.[\[note: 173\]](#Ftn_173) It was not in dispute that the CSC met with the other two potential marketing agents on 5 July 2017 and 7 July 2017 respectively, and that the CSC received their competing proposals.[\[note: 174\]](#Ftn_174) I thus proceeded on the basis that Knight Frank was selected as the marketing agent after the CSC considered the respective proposals by the potential marketing agents.
+The defendants submitted that Knight Frank must have been appointed on 7 July 2017, as it had stated in its presentation slides for the EGM on 9 September 2017.[^169] Knight Frank would then have been appointed two days before the CSC meeting on 9 July 2017, contrary to the plaintiffs’ submission that the CSC had evaluated and selected Knight Frank as the marketing agent during that CSC meeting.[^170] Knight Frank would then also have been appointed the same day (_ie_, 7 July 2017) on which another marketing agent had made its presentation to the CSC.[^171] To these allegations, Lim and Knight Frank’s representative filed affidavits stating that Knight Frank had made a typographical error in its presentation slides as to its appointment date.[^172] The defendants argued that this was hardly believable and appeared to be a convenient excuse.[^173] It was not in dispute that the CSC met with the other two potential marketing agents on 5 July 2017 and 7 July 2017 respectively, and that the CSC received their competing proposals.[^174] I thus proceeded on the basis that Knight Frank was selected as the marketing agent after the CSC considered the respective proposals by the potential marketing agents.

-204    The CSC was already authorised at the EGM on 1 July 2017 to appoint a property consultant which meant a marketing agent.[\[note: 175\]](#Ftn_175) Accordingly, there was no need for the CSC to convene another general meeting of the management corporation to appoint Knight Frank as the marketing agent.
+204    The CSC was already authorised at the EGM on 1 July 2017 to appoint a property consultant which meant a marketing agent.[^175] Accordingly, there was no need for the CSC to convene another general meeting of the management corporation to appoint Knight Frank as the marketing agent.
 This was consistent with para 7(1)(_a_) of the Third Schedule.
 Since the subsidiary proprietors would then not be appointing the marketing agent at another general meeting, there was thus no need for the CSC to provide to the subsidiary proprietors information on the competing proposals from the other marketing agents.

 205    There was no suggestion by the defendants that the CSC’s initial expectation of a sale price of $500m was untrue or was too low at the time it appointed Knight Frank as the marketing agent.
 Furthermore, Knight Frank’s terms of remuneration were on a tiered basis meaning that its fees would be proportionately higher only if a sale price higher than $550m was achieved.
-The fees for the other two potential marketing agents were higher if the sale price did not exceed $550m.[\[note: 176\]](#Ftn_176) In the light of this, I was of the view that Knight Frank’s terms of remuneration were not excessive at the time it was appointed.
+The fees for the other two potential marketing agents were higher if the sale price did not exceed $550m.[^176] In the light of this, I was of the view that Knight Frank’s terms of remuneration were not excessive at the time it was appointed.

 206    I also found it unrealistic for the defendants to suggest that the CSC ought to have re-negotiated Knight Frank’s fees when the CSC subsequently learnt that no DC was payable.
 The CSC and Knight Frank only found out that there was no DC payable at a very late stage, _ie_, nine days from the close of the public tender (see \[20\] and \[25\] above).
 The CSC (and the subsidiary proprietors) would have very much needed Knight Frank’s expertise in advising on the next course of action in the collective sale process and acting quickly, if the need arose, at that time.
 It would hardly be reasonable, let alone prudent, for the CSC to have attempted to re-negotiate Knight Frank’s fees at such a critical time.
 On the contrary, if the CSC had attempted to re-negotiate Knight Frank’s fees at such a time, an objection might validly be raised that the CSC had distracted itself and the marketing agent from focusing on doing what was necessary to obtain the appropriate sale price in the circumstances.
 The defendants’ argument that the CSC ought to have re-negotiated Knight Frank’s fees at that time did not reflect well on the defendants.
 It suggested that they were trying to find fault with the CSC.